remorses/es-module-traversal/README.md

 **unstable, under heavy development**

+Gather all imported files from some ES modules entrypoints,

+You can also customize the `resolver` and `readFile` functions to traverse the import graph from a static server

 ```
 npm install es-module-traversal
 ```

-This package exports 1 function

--   `traverseEsModules` gather all imported files from an entry-point, you can also customize the resolver and readFile functions

 ## Example